Columbia Zone

 John Day Pool:

 Closed to retention.
-Weekly checking showed 11 legal sized and 15 over-legal sized sturgeon released for one boat (three anglers).
+Weekly checking showed five sub-legal sized, 11 legal sized, and five over-legal sized sturgeon released for five boats (17 anglers); and no catch for three bank anglers.

 Walleye